canonical/vanilla-framework/docs/en/settings/breakpoint-settings.md

 navigation switches from horizontal (large screen) navigation to a burger style menu (small screen).

-If you have a large number of menu items you may consider overriding this value to a large breakpoint so the navigation snaps to a burger menu at a larger breakpoint.
+If you have a large number of menu items, you may consider overriding this value to a large breakpoint so the navigation snaps to a burger menu at a larger breakpoint.